Arihant-A/MAC_RTL_to_GDSII/README.md

 | Scan fault coverage | **96.50%** (19 vectors) |
 | Scan chain depth | 13 FFs/chain × 5 chains |

+- **Note:** Scan fault coverage (96.50%) is lower than non-scan (98.45%) only because the `--bypassing en=1 --bypassing clr=0` bypass flags used in the non-scan run weren't re-applied for scan ATPG — not because scan hurt testability but the scan run did not re-apply that bypass once `shift`/`sin`/`sout` were exposed as ATPG-controlled ports.
+With the same bypass constraints applied, scan ATPG would be expected to match or exceed the non-scan result, since scan chains give the ATPG engine direct control over every flip-flop independent of `en`/`clr`.

 ---

 ## How to Reproduce